BogdanGhiran/demo-discounts/README.md

 # Introduction
 The project is a .NET API Project with a hub located at /discountHub, it has capabilities for generating codes, generating codes and replying with the code list(for testing purposes) and using codes(one time-only)

+The system uses SignalR to communicate between the frontend and backend applications, and EF Core to connect to a PostgreSQL database.

 ### Backend available at:
 https://demo-discounts.gab16.com/status
 ### Frontend available at: